spryker/spryker-docs/docs/scos/dev/back-end-development/extending-spryker/development-strategies/development-strategies.md

 ### Spryker OS module replacement

-When an existing Spryker module provides functionality that doesn’t fit the Project conceptually, there is a possibility to replace a Spryker module completely using the “composer replace” feature.
+When an existing Spryker module provides functionality that doesn’t fit the Project conceptually, there is a possibility to replace a Spryker module completely using the "composer replace" feature.

 This option is not available for every module, as sometimes conceptual changes could lead to high development efforts.